Kalshone/Kalshone/README.md

 ## 🚀 About Me

 - I'm currently pursuing a degree in **Computer Science** at the University of Toronto.
-- Passionate about solving complex problems and creating innovative solutions.
-- I enjoy teaching and have experience as a **Teaching Assistant** where I've simplified challenging concepts for students since my second year.
 - I’m fascinated by the intersection of technology and creativity.
 I love working on projects that push the boundaries of both.
+- I enjoy teaching and have experience as a **Teaching Assistant** where I've simplified challenging concepts for students since my second year.

 ## 🛠️ Skills